Collections

 console.log(collection.tokenPropertyPermissions);

-There are a lot of additional token properties, like URI, customizing_overrides, and so on.
-You can check more information about them in the reference section.
+You can check more information about metadata properties in the reference section.

 Nesting configuration